MCP endpoint

 whoamisearch_peopleget_personget_person_contextlist_time_offget_time_offlist_reference

 call_api_operation executes read operations only.
-Mutations require
+When the separately

 Stable tools publish output schemas and return MCP structuredContent so